 As a result, you agree to indemnify and hold our firm and any of its partners, principals, shareholders, officers, directors, members, employees, agents or assigns harmless from any and all claims arising from the use of the tax returns for any purpose other than filing with the IRS and state and local tax authorities, regardless of the nature of the claim, including the negligence of any party.”

-The purpose of this article is to provide information, rather than advice or opinion.
-It is accurate to the best of the author’s knowledge as of the date of the article.
-Accordingly, this article should not be viewed as a substitute for the guidance and recommendations of a retained professional.
-In addition, CNA does not endorse any coverages, systems, processes or protocols addressed herein unless they are produced or created by CNA.
+This article provides information, rather than advice or opinion.
+It is accurate to the best of the authors’ knowledge as of the article date.
+This article should not be viewed as a substitute for recommendations of a retained professional.
+Such consultation is recommended in applying this material in any particular factual situations.

 Examples are for illustrative purposes only and not intended to establish any standards of care, serve as legal advice, or acknowledge any given factual situation is covered under any CNA insurance policy.
 The relevant insurance policy provides actual terms, coverages, amounts, conditions, and exclusions for an insured.
 All products and services may not be available in all states and may be subject to change without notice.
 “CNA" is a registered trademark of CNA Financial Corporation.
 Certain CNA Financial Corporation subsidiaries use the "CNA" trademark in connection with insurance underwriting and claims activities.
 Copyright © 2018 CNA.
 All rights reserved.